Axelph237/Vega-Sector/- resources/Misc Ideas.md

 - Needs to be able to be gambled on, but doesn't have to  just be a poker style game
 - Should be lightweight and easy to play/learn

+### The game would proceed as follows:
+- All face cards (Kings, Queens, Jacks, Aces) are removed from the deck
+- Every player is dealt 4 cards
+- They then bet on their likelihood of winning the hand (explained more later)
+- All players must call to the highest bet to stay in the game (otherwise they fold)
+- 2d6 is rolled, setting the Hand Number
+- Players then take turns starting with the player to the left of the dealer

+**Player Turns:**
+- May choose to challenge previous player (explained more later)
+- Draw one card
+- Place one card from their hand face down in front of themselves

+**Challenging:**
+When a player is challenged, they must reveal their face down cards.
+Total the face values of the cards in their stack.
+Cards whose face value matches the Hand Number are counted as 0.
+If their stack total surpasses the Hand Number, they are out of the game.
+Otherwise, the player who challenged them is out of the game.

+**Winning the hand:**
+A player wins the hand if they are the last player in the game, then taking the pot.